Achillion Pharmaceuticals was founded in February 2000 as one of the largest biotech start-ups in the USA.

 It occupies a renovated space in the George Street Technology Center in downtown New Haven, Connecticut.

 The new facility is dedicated to developing biotechnology products on a commercial basis.
 The facility is rented out to a number of other companies in the biotechnology sector, besides Achillon (thus functioning as an incubator).

 Achillion has assembled the necessary scientific, technological, and human resources to discover and develop new products addressing serious unmet medical needs.

 The company is privately held, financed by Schroder Ventures, Atlas Venture, Advent International and Connecticut Innovations.

-Achillion, in partnership with Yale University, is a product-focused pharmaceutical company dedicated to the discovery and commercial development of innovative therapeutic agents, with a particular emphasis on antiviral drugs to treat diseases caused by hepatitis B and C viruses (HCV and HBV), herpes viruses, and the human immunodeficiency virus (HIV).
+In partnership with Yale University, Achillion is a product-focused pharmaceutical company dedicated to the discovery and commercial development of innovative therapeutic agents, with a particular emphasis on antiviral drugs to treat diseases caused by hepatitis B (HBV) and C (HCV) viruses, herpes, and the human immunodeficiency virus (HIV).

-The company, which originally planned to locate in New Jersey, moved to Connecticut so it could enter into a partnership with Yale University and Yale researchers.
-The company is now pursuing development of lead drug candidates, building its internal discovery teams and structuring a variety of business and research collaborations.
+The company originally planned to locate in New Jersey and it moved to Connecticut so it could enter into a partnership with Yale University and Yale researchers.
+Achillion is now pursuing development of lead drug candidates, building its internal discovery teams and structuring a variety of business and research collaborations.

-Achillion Pharmaceuticals and Molecular Staging became the first tenants in the new biotech facility located at 300 George St. The owner of the property, Winstanley Associates, spent a substantial amount of money to make what was once an SNET (phone company) building attractive to biotech tenants.
+Achillion Pharmaceuticals and Molecular Staging became the first tenants in the new biotech facility located at 300 George St. The owner of the property, Winstanley Associates, spent a substantial amount of money to make what was once a Southern New England Telephone (SNET) building attractive to biotech tenants.